How long will my flag last?

 - Keep the halyard tight and secure during flight.

 - If your flag is looking tatty replace it – and dispose of the old one sensitively.
 Remember that some countries have set protocols for the disposal of flags.

-*Please note these instructions only apply to our outdoor quality polyester flags.
-Flags bearing the economy label are not washable, while our outdoor nylon flags can be sponged lightly to remove dust and dirt before drying and storing.
+Please note these instructions only apply to our fully sewn polyester flags.
+Flags bearing the economy label are not washable, while our premium printed flags can be sponged lightly to remove dust and dirt before drying and storing.

 What size flag do I need?